PECOS-packages/PECOS/docs/development/dev-tools.md

 Syncs crate-level `pecos.toml` manifests from the workspace-level manifest.

 ## Dependency and Security Policy

+The dependency integrity check run by `just lint` and `just security-check` requires ripgrep.
+Install it with `pecos install ripgrep`, or manually with `cargo install ripgrep --locked`, `brew install ripgrep`, `apt install ripgrep`, or `winget install BurntSushi.ripgrep`.

 Run these recipes when changing dependencies, lockfiles, CI workflows, action references, cache behavior, or security policy: